FAIRplus/the-fair-cookbook/content/recipes/infrastructure/dats-model.md

 #### Study

 The Study object, although part of the original DATS model, had a less central role in the first iteration than it has in this latest one.
-Capturing the context in which the Dataset was either generated or used, the Study provides information about the type of study undertaken (eg clinical trials or chemical toxicity screens), cohorts (or "studyGroups), input materials, selection criteria and the steps involved in the study.
+Capturing the context in which the Dataset was either generated or used, the Study provides information about the type of study undertaken (e.g. clinical trials or chemical toxicity screens), cohorts (or "studyGroups), input materials, selection criteria and the steps involved in the study.

 #### Dataset